 Pools are a stricter form of conference – here shippers not only join up for price rigging and arrangement of terms but in order to distribute the loads beforehand and lump the takings as well.
 This sum then is shared out to the members according to an agreed evaluation scale.

 Outsiders are shippers who do not belong to a pool or a conference but are their competitors.

-As a rule, outsider cannot offer the shipping frequency and service of a conference, so their prices are far more favorable.
+As a rule, an outsider cannot offer the shipping frequency and service of a conference, so their prices are far more favourable.
 But with them there is always the danger of ships arriving or departing late, the reason being that outsider lines will frequently comply with the volume of transport and the overall demand and adapt their schedules accordingly.